Academics

 AS300

-Study of leadership; management fundamentals; professional knowledge; leadership ethics; problem-solving strategies; and communication skills required of an Air Force junior officer.
+Study of leadership, management fundamentals, professional knowledge, Air Force personnel and evaluation systems, leadership ethics, and communication skills required of an Air Force junior officer.
 Case studies are used to examine Air Force leadership and management situations as a means of demonstrating and exercising practical application of the concepts being studied.
 A mandatory Leadership Laboratory complements this course by providing advanced leadership experiences in officer-type activities, giving students the opportunity to apply leadership and management principles of this course.

-Advanced leadership experience in planning, organizing, directing, coordinating, controlling, and communicating.
+Advanced leadership experience in planning, organizing, directing, coordinating, and controlling.

 AS400